kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/13-style-header/01-style-header-part-1.md

 }
 ```

+## We lost our header!
 * We need to take the header out of the normal `flow of the document`
 * This makes it look like our header has disappeared
-* But it is really just layered underneath the large hero-section
+* But it is really just layered underneath the large **hero-section**

-* Why is this?
+### Why is this?
-    - By default when two HTML elements are position in a way when they will overlap the element that comes later in the HTML will sit on top
+* By default when two HTML elements are positioned in a way they will overlap the element that comes later in the HTML will sit on top
-    - `z-index` will give us control of which HTML **positioned** elements sit on top/behind
+* `z-index` will give us control of which HTML **positioned** elements sit on top/behind

 `_site-header.css`